 First aid includes cooling the body temperatures primarily.
 Take the person indoor or in the shade.
-Remove excess clothing and use a tub of water or a cool shower to or a sponge soaked in ice water to bring the temperature down.
-You may also use ice packs around the head, armpits, groin and neck as well.
+Remove excess clothing and use a tub of water or a cool shower or a sponge soaked in ice water to bring the temperature down.
+You may also use ice packs around the head, armpits, groin, and neck as well.
 If water is not available you may use the evaporation cooling technique in which misting cold water on the body while fanning warm air.
 If the patient tends to shiver then the doctor might give a muscle relaxant as well.

 The best way to avoid is staying hydrated all the time, avoiding excessive intake of alcohol or over clothing in summer.